hao-lee/Graphvizer/README.md

 `ctrl+shift+x` or `Tools -> Graphvizer -> Show Graphvizer Panel`

 ![ctrl+shift+g to open the Graphvizer panel](gif/graphvizer-panel.gif)

-### About Key Bindings

-If you want to change the default key bindings, use `Preference -> Package Settings -> Graphvizer -> Key Bindings - User` to do that.

 # Why do I create this plugin?